-GILDAS is a collection of state-of-the-art softwares oriented toward (sub-)millimeter
+GILDAS is a collection of state-of-the-art software oriented toward (sub-)millimeter

 radioastronomical applications (either single-dish or interferometer).
 It is daily used to reduce

-all data acquired with the IRAM 30M telescope and Plateau de Bure Interferometer
+all data acquired with the IRAM 30M telescope and the NOrthern Extended Millimeter Array

-PDBI (except VLBI observations).
+NOEMA (except VLBI observations).
 GILDAS is easily extensible.
-GILDAS is written
+GILDAS is written in

 ACKNOWLEDGMENT IN PUBLICATIONS

 The GILDAS team welcomes an acknowledgment in publications using GILDAS